rexovolt/november/README.md

 - The channel ID should be provided as a string (i.e. in quotes).
 You can find it in the URL when using Revite (the official Revolt client) or by right-clicking the channel's entry on the channel list and selecting "Copy channel ID".
 - The message itself should be fully encased in double quotes - if you want to use double quotes in the message itself, escape them with a backslash.
 Note that message formatting may be messed up in some cases - I'm still investigating as to why, but it seems backticks and \newlines break.

-### Kicking users (-send)
+### Kicking users (-kick)

-To kick members from servers with Termivolt, run `termivolt -send`.
+To kick members from servers with Termivolt, run `termivolt -kick`.
 Note that you'll need the `Kick Members` permission - if you get a 403 error, this might be why.
 Here's the full list of arguments:

 `termivolt -kick <(--user/--bot)> <token> <server id (in quotes)> <user id (in quotes)>`

+#### Arguments

+- `--user/--bot` determines whether the token is a bot or session token.
+These require different methods of authentication.
+- The token is provided as-is (i.e. as copied from Revolt).
+Bot tokens can be found in your bot settings page - to get session tokens, [follow this guide](https://infi.sh/post/revolt-tokens).
+- The server ID should be provided as a string (i.e. in quotes).
+You can find it in the URL when using Revite (the official Revolt client) or by right-clicking the server's entry on the server list and selecting "Copy server ID".
+- The user ID should aslo be provided as a string.

+### Banning users (-ban)

+To ban members from servers with Termivolt, run `termivolt -ban`.
+Note that you'll need the `Ban Members` permission - if you get a 403 error, this might be why.
+Here's the full list of arguments:

+`termivolt -ban <(--user/--bot)> <token> <server id (in quotes)> <user id (in quotes)>`

 #### Arguments